The Yahtzee Manifesto dice logo

 Joker Rules

-After recording a Yahtzee Bonus, you must score the the total of the five dice in the appropriate Upper Section box.
+After recording a Yahtzee Bonus, you must score the total of the five dice in the appropriate Upper Section box.
 If this box has already been filled, then you score as follows in any open Lower Section box:

 3 of a Kind: Total of all 5 dice